-The successful candidates will join an RAE Grade 5 research School which is recognised for its world class research and training and it also has an outstanding reputation for research and collaboration with industry (http://www.ncl.ac.uk/ceam/).
-They will also be a member of the SYSMA Research Group (http://www.ncl.ac.uk/ceam/research/sysma/ ).
+The successful candidates will join an RAE Grade 5 research School which is recognised for its world class research and training and it also has an outstanding reputation for research and collaboration with industry.

-Candidates interested in this position should have a PhD or equivalent experience in any of the following disciplines: Chemical Engineering, Physics, Computing Science or Operational Research.
+Candidates interested in either of these positions should have a PhD or equivalent experience in any of the following disciplines: Chemical or Biochemical Engineering, Physics, Applied Mathematics or Statistics.
 They should be able to demonstrate good communication skills and be willing to work for periods at company sites in the UK.
-The salary will be at an appropriate point of F (£25,134 - £32,796) per annum depending on qualifications and experience.
+Salary will be in the range of £17,451-£26,229 per annum depending upon age, qualifications and experience.

-To apply for the positions, please send a CV and a covering letter, together with a completed Employment Record Form, to Elaine Martin, Professor of Industrial Statistics, School of Chemical Engineering and Advanced Materials, Merz Court, Newcastle University, Newcastle upon Tyne, NE1 7RU, UK.
+To apply for the positions, please send a CV and a covering letter, together with a completed Employment Record Form, to Gary Montague, Professor of Bioprocess Control, School of Chemical Engineering and Advanced Materials, Merz Court, University of Newcastle, Newcastle upon Tyne, NE1 7RU, UK.

 Further details can be obtained from Professor Gary Montague Contact details as follows - Tel: +44 191 222 7265; Fax: +44 191 222 5292; e-mail: [log in to unmask]